 App revenue generated through advertising depends on several factors:

-This model is connected with mobile advertising, and mobile ad networks specialize in finding suitable affiliates for mobile apps.
 Publishers promote a product or display information about an affiliate company through ads or use ‘in-app stores’ to sell the affiliate’s services and products, mostly apps and games.
 In return, they receive a revenue split based on a cost-per-action model.

 Amazon Associates is an example of an affiliate marketing program.
 App owners select items they’d like to advertise, place links in the app, and receive up to 10% commissions from qualifying purchases and programs.